Its-SaAdi/localrepo/README.md

 # Local Repo Demo Project

+A line of text to raise merge conflict.